kyletolle/the-mechanism-collection/index.md

 are back up, which causes the Fourth.
 (This is what the Fourth will interpret the first 3 to mean).

+The surface coming into contact with the void formed the atmospheres and oceans, but this made the planets sluggish, and so she slept, except for occasionally rousing or turning over in her sleep (volcanoes, earthquakes/termoring).

+And so still the planets slept, hardly noticing its covering.
+Only stirring as when one turns over in the middle of the night.

+What if we are just an infection that grew while the world was worn down?
+In fact, all life is like this.
+A blemish on the planet that arose during a weak time.
+Soon the planet will regain its faculties and assert its dominance.

 We delve deeply; she groans and tosses fitfully.
 We spread dominion; she lashes back with fire and chasms and floods.
 We, the crawling muck, have only